Boosting Agent Engagement: The Power of Recognition

 Recognition is an often underestimated but powerful employee engagement strategy.
-Well-recognized employees are more engaged, feel a stronger connection to their organization and have better work relationships (Cicero).
-However, 82% of American employees feel like they are not recognized enough by their leaders for the contributions they make, which takes a toll on productivity, morale and profitability in a workplace (HBR).
-The power of recognition is best utilized when it’s timely, sincere, targeted and consistent.
+When recognized, employees are more engaged, feel a stronger connection to their organization and have better work relationships, according to research by Cicero.
+However, 82% of American employees feel they are not recognized enough by their leaders for the contributions they make, which takes a toll on productivity, morale and profitability in a workplace.
+The power of recognition is most beneficial when it’s timely, sincere, targeted and consistent.

 In a contact center, where employee engagement is often low and attrition is high, recognition is essential to improvement.
 However, recognizing agents a week after they meet performance objectives is not effective